 - 2 bay leaves

-- Add red wine, reduce for 10 minutes, uncovered.
+- Add red wine and bring to a boil.
+Then reduce heat to low allowing the wine to reduce for 10 minutes, uncovered.

-- Add beef stock, cream of mushroom soup, onion soup mix, and a bay leaves, bring to a simmer.
-Cover and let simmer for an hour.
+- Add the beef stock, cream of mushroom soup, onion soup mix, and bay leaves.
+Bring to a simmer.
+Cover the stew and let it simmer over low heat for one hour.